-The situation may become more serious and complicated still if anyone involved in the accident is injured as a result.
+Calling a specialized car accident lawyer may be the smart course of action, especially if the situation is more serious and complicated if anyone involved in the accident has been injured.
 From the initial call to the police and trip to the emergency room to follow-up doctor visits and missed time at work, the whole experience is time-consuming and often very stressful.

 When Another Driver is At Fault

 In simple terms, another driver is at fault when they are judged to have caused the accident.
 From the insurance company’s perspective, this is simply a way to place blame on one of the drivers.
 The law looks at this question in a slightly different way.